opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/creating_a_dataset.rst

 - :doc:`Configuring a remote service<configuring_remote_service>`

 .. rubric:: Step 2.
-Configuring the connection to the data source
+Configuring the connection to the source

 To retrieve data from your source, you must establish the connection between this source and the Opendatasoft platform.
-For FTP, Google Drive, HTTP, and Microsoft SharePoint, you can configure and save a new connection or reuse a saved connection.
+For FTP, Google Drive, HTTP, and SharePoint, you can configure and save a new connection or reuse a saved connection.

 .. rubric:: Step 3: Configuring the source to make sure your data look good